 Mapping water availability in the Albany Hinterland

-In 2012 the Department of Water commenced a $1.6 million four-year regional water availability investigation along the South Coast, funded by Royalties for Regions.
+In 2012 the department commenced a $1.6 million four-year regional water availability investigation along the South Coast, funded by Royalties for Regions.

-The results reveal billions of litres of good quality groundwater that could form reliable water sources to meet regional development needs over the coming decades, providing medium to long term water source options for agriculture, industry and also potentially a regional water supply scheme.
+The results reveal billions of litres of good quality groundwater that could form reliable water sources to meet regional development needs over the coming decades, providing medium to long-term water source options for agriculture, industry and also potentially a regional water supply scheme.

 The investigation identified the nature and extent of some of these underground water resources for the first time.